RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 - roles (user's role, admin role etc.)
 - app entry points (interfaces which threat agent can use)

-Identify threat agents and ALL possible threats.
+### Identify threat agents and ALL possible threats.

 Map threat agents to entry points.

-Draw attack vectors and attack trees (I consider attack vectors to be the same as known exploits, refer to OWASP10 for detailed descriptions).
+Draw attack vectors and attack trees (I consider attack vectors to be similar to known exploits.
+But are specific to your system.
+Refer to OWASP10 for detailed descriptions).

+Map abuse cases to use cases.

+Re-define attack vectors.